Erika de Casier

-Erika de Casier is a Portuguese-born Danish singer, songwriter, and record producer.
+Erika de Casier e Ramos Lizardo, known professionally as Erika de Casier, is a Portuguese-born Danish singer, songwriter, and record producer.
 She began her career performing as half of the R&B duo Saint Cava.
 After the duo disbanded, she independently released her debut studio album, Essentials, in 2019.
 She signed to British record label 4AD in 2020 and released her second studio album, Sensational, in 2021.

 Early life

 Erika de Casier was born in Portugal to a Belgian mother and Cape Verdean father.
 She attended Catholic school until 1998 when, at age eight, she and her family moved to Denmark.
 (Note: While an interview with Crack states that she moved to Aarhus, interviews with Clash and Mixmag state that she moved to Ribe.)
 She mostly grew up around her mother.
 She was unable to speak Danish when her family first moved, and was bullied at school due to her and her brother being the only mixed race students.
 She spent time painting and watching MTV throughout her adolescence.
 At age 16, she spent a year living with a host family in the United States.
 Upon returning to Denmark, she joined her school's choir and band and began producing her own beats.
 After graduating from school, she moved to Copenhagen.
 Before performing as a solo artist, she worked at a kindergarten.